 Yes you can, but it may incur extra time spent waiting.
-All press are encouraged to register online in advance by 25th October 2017 to ensure a faster check in at the Summit.
-Press who do not register online by can register onsite.
+All press are encouraged to register in advance by sending their full name, publications and press credentials to firstname.lastname@example.org by 25 October 2017.
+Press who do not register in advance can register onsite.
 Please note, registering onsite will include a wait time.
 Press credentials (a printed, bylined copy of recent coverage and/or an assignment letter) will be required for onsite registration.

 Bloggers will receive press credentials on a case-by-case basis.
 Please include a link to recent hepatitis or health policy related coverage with your registration.
 Finally, all blogs must demonstrate the dissemination of original, editorial news coverage and editorial freedom from advertisers and/or sponsors (single-sponsored blogs will not receive credentials; blogs with advertising must have multiple advertisers clearly identified).

 The space is intended for registered media only.
 There were will be desk space to plug in laptops but please note that laptops or computers will not be available.
 Refreshments will also be provided.
 Media representatives wishing to arrange interviews with WHS spokespersons or speakers should check in onsite with Press Office staff.